Sydney central business district: History

 Macquarie set aside a large portion of land for an Anglican Cathedral and laid the foundation stone for the first St Mary's Catholic Cathedral in 1821.
 St Andrew's Anglican Cathedral, though more modest in size than Macquarie's original vision, later began construction and, after fire and setbacks, the present St Mary's Catholic Cathedral foundation stone was laid in 1868, from which rose a towering gothic-revival landmark.
 Religious groups were also responsible for many of the philanthropic activities in Sydney.
 One of these was the Sydney Female Refuge Society set up to care for prostitutes in 1848.
 An academy of art formed in 1870 and the present Art Gallery of New South Wales building began construction in 1896.
 Inspired by the works of French impressionism, artists camps formed around the foreshores of Sydney Harbour in the 1880s.
 The Romanesque landmark Queen Victoria Building (QVB), designed by George McRae, was completed in 1898 on the site of the old Sydney markets.

 In the midst of World War I, on Valentine's Day, riots racked the CBD, in what has come to be known as the Central Station Riots of 1916.
 A substantial segment of the violence was concentrated in the Central area.
 These riots involved five thousand military recruits who refused to comply with extraneous parade orders.
 During the riots, they caused significant damage to buildings.
 People with "foreign" names were especially targeted.
 The recruits clashed with soldiers, resulting in the death of Private Ernest William Keefe.
 Eight people sustained injuries.
 Because this incident occurred in the middle of the Great War the state discouraged media coverage.
 Only a fifth of the rioters were court-marshalled.
 These riots spurred the introduction of lockout laws for pubs after 6 pm.
 This law was only lifted in 1955.

+The early 1960s onwards saw the construction of new modern high-rise skyscrapers in the Sydney CBD, in styles of concrete and glass structures.

+Geography

+The Sydney CBD is an area of very densely concentrated skyscrapers and other buildings, interspersed by several parks such as Hyde Park, The Domain, Royal Botanic Garden and Wynyard Park.